City Hall Task Force

 City staff should better synchronize data releases in advance of public consultations or deputations.

-Gabriel Eidelman on CBC Metro Morning with Matt Galloway, July 4, 2017.
+- Gabriel Eidelman appeared on CBC Metro Morning with Matt Galloway (July 4, 2017).
+(Video link to the left)